eduquiroz22/my-portfolio/README.md

 # My Portfolio

 Hello!
-I’m Eduardo Quiroz, a physics student at "Universidad Mayor de San Simón" from Cochabamba, Bolivia.
+I’m Eduardo Quiroz, a Astrophysics master student at "IRyA" from Morelia, México.
 Here are some of the projects I've worked on during my studies:

 ## Projects